 Whenever my sisters and I get together we make brain stew.
-Basically, we dump our thoughts into a common vessel and swim around in it, collectively chewing for a minute or two on a piece of thought and then, still starving, dive back in for another nibblet.
+We dump our thoughts into a common vessel and swim around in it, collectively chewing for a minute or two on a piece of thought and then, still starving, dive back in for another nibblet.

-"Expand your territory" (EYT) for me reads: open up, get dirty, wallow around in the muck, take risks, MAKE CONTACT.
-What is most profound for me about EYT is the inherent potential.
+"Expand your territory" for me reads: open up, get dirty, wallow around in the muck, take risks, MAKE CONTACT.
+What is most profound for me about this idea is the inherent potential.
 Anybody can expand their territory.
-There are BILLIONS of people in the world.
-Infinite moments of contact between each of us and those billions.
-The hand gestures with the woman in the silver Lexus SUV who insists on letting me cross the four-lane busy street with my snail-paced 5-year-old in tow- CONTACT.
-Negotiating which lane to swim laps in with the profoundly weird man in the purple speedo- CONTACT.
-Making eyes with the exhausted pony-tailed single dad on the plane who is sitting two rows in front of his nine-year-old daughter because no one will switch seats with him- CONTACT.
-Cyber-stalking a cute guy from a cafe and emailing him- CONTACT.
+There are billions of people in the world.
+There are infinite moments of contact between each of us and those billions.
+The hand gestures with the woman in the Lexus SUV who insists on letting me cross the four-lane busy street with my snail-paced 5-year-old in tow- contact.
+Negotiating which lane to swim laps in with the profoundly weird man in the purple speedo- contact.
+Making eyes with the exhausted pony-tailed single dad on the plane who is sitting two rows in front of his nine-year-old daughter because no one will switch seats with him- contact.
+Cyber-stalking a cute guy from a cafe and emailing him- contact.

 The possibilities for expanding your territory are endless.
 Thanks for the inspiration sis.